samblam/StoryMode/cline_docs/activeContext.md

    - ✅ Implement proper response submission and survey completion

 2. Fix other Critical Bugs (NEXT PRIORITY):
+   - ✅ Fixed: Unpublishing the survey in the edit survey menu deletes all sound mappings.
+     - The `updateSurveyActive` function was modified to use the `PATCH` method instead of `PUT` to prevent the deletion of sound mappings during unpublish operations.
    - Implement proper validation in CreateSurveyForm.astro
    - Fix Sortable.js integration in ParticipantManager
    - Add comprehensive error handling